 Cargo housing capacities

-The amphibious warfare ship features a vehicle deck, well-deck, landing deck and a hanger.
-It can carry a combination of marines, vehicles, landing craft and helicopters.
+The amphibious warfare ship features a vehicle deck, well-deck, landing deck, and hanger.
+It can carry a combination of marines, vehicles, landing craft, and helicopters.

 The vehicle deck can house amphibious assault vehicles including ZBD05 amphibious IFV, and ZTD-05 amphibious assault tracked armoured vehicle.
 The stern ramp, two side doors and ramps allow rapid loading of the vehicles and equipment.